OpenSILEX/docs-community-dev/docs/localInstallation.md

 When all configuration files are correctly set up you can generate the `.war` file: right click on the project's name -> `Build with depedencies`.
 The `.war` file is generated in `<phis-ws git repository>/phis2-ws/target/phis2ws.war`.

+Every time you will change source files, such as the configuration file, you will need to generate and deploy once again the `.war` file.

 #### Deploy war file

 Copy the WAR archive into the Tomcat `webapps` folder (replace `<>` with the right phis-ws git repository and the Tomcat version):